• Skip to primary navigation

 3. Soak both ends of the leeks in a bowl of water, once most of the dirt is removed slice all the way through so you have two halves.

-4. Change the water in the bowl, rinse the leeks halves again.
-Keep washing and change the water several times as you fan the leaves open underwater to be sure they are clean.
+4. Change the water in the bowl, and rinse the leeks halves again.
+Keep washing and changing the water several times as you fan the leaves open underwater to be sure they are clean.
 And keep changing the water until clear.

 5. Once clean, move to a cutting board.
 Now slice all the way through the leeks, and slice into thin strips for your recipe.